Mr-Un1k0d3r/ThunderShell/README.md

 ThunderShell is a C# RAT that communicates via HTTP requests.
 All the network traffic is encrypted using a second layer of RC4 to avoid SSL interception and defeat network detection on the target system.
 RC4 is a weak cipher and is employed here to help obfuscate the traffic.
 HTTPS options should be used to provide integrity and strong encryption.

+### Advantage against detection

+The "core" RAT doesn't require a second stage to be injected / loaded in memory.

 # Current version

 Current release is 2.0.1